MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 Tools
 ~~~~~

-- elf util: fix UpdateSection task used by KF Testsuite to support Portable Independent Executable when ASLR is enabled
+- Fixed in elf util: UpdateSection task used by KF Testsuite to support Portable Independent Executable when ASLR is enabled

 .. _changelog-8.4.0: